brimdata/zed/docs/tutorials/zq-primer.md

 ## On to ZSON

-JSON is super easy and ubiqitous, but it can be limiting and frustrating when trying to do high-precision stuff with data.
+JSON is super easy and ubiquitous, but it can be limiting and frustrating when trying to do high-precision stuff with data.

 When using `zq`, it's handy to operate in the